greenbone/openvas-scanner/doc/manual/openvas/openvas.md

 :   is the number of plugins that will run against each host being
     tested.
 Note that the total number of process will be *max_checks* x *max_hosts* so you need to find a balance between these two options.
-    Note that launching too many plugins at the same time may disable the remote host, either temporarily (ie: inetd closes its ports) or definitely (the remote host crash because it is asked to do too many things at the same time), so be careful.
+    Launching too many plugins at the same time may disable the remote host, either temporarily (i.e: inetd closes its ports) or definitely (the remote host crash because it is asked to do too many things at the same time), so be careful.